yewstack/yew/examples/dashboard/README.md

-# Dashboard example
+# Dashboard Example

-This example uses the `fetch` and `websocket` services to load external data.
+This example uses `FetchService` and `WebSocketService` to load external data.

 ## Special requirements for WebSocket